RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 undecorated reference to `redislabs/redis` will likely pull from DockerHub (except on OpenShift where it pulls from Red Hat).

-For security reasons (i.e., in air-gapped environments), you may way to pull the images from a public repository once and then push them to a private repository under your control.
+For security reasons (e.g., in air-gapped environments), you may want to pull the images from a public repository once and then push them to a private repository under your control.
 Further, as [Docker announced](https://www.docker.com/blog/scaling-docker-to-serve-millions-more-developers-network-egress/) rate limiting for public pulls, you may want to consider pulling images from a